Oberon00/Oberon00.github.io/_posts/2015-01-17-erase-delete.md

 Obviously, there's a problem: The function `dialogFoo` creates a new `Dialog` object on the heap using `new` and uses it, but does nothing to get rid of it.
-The memory and any other resources (icons, fonts, …) used by the dialog is *leaked*: the operating system still thinks that they are in use and will not be able to give them to programs (including the program containing `dialogFoo`!) that really need them.
+The memory and any other resources (icons, fonts, …) used by the dialog are *leaked*: the operating system still thinks that they are in use and will not be able to give them to programs (including the program containing `dialogFoo`!) that really need them.